 One of the best safe computing habits to cultivate is to lock the screen of the computer with a password when you are not at it.
 It hardly takes a moment.
 You just have to press WinKey+L to lock the computer.
 This prevents others from snooping into your computers when you are not around.

 9. Be aware while clicking on shortened links

 Social sites have promoted short links.
 These short links are not often safe.
-If anyone sends you a link without any context or if the link is send by untrusted sources, do not click on it.
-You may also use third party services to know where a link leads to – before you click it.
+If anyone sends you a link without any context or if the link is sent by untrusted sources, do not click on it.
+You may also use third-party services to know where a link leads to – before you click it.
 One such Short URL Expander service is wheredoesthislinkgo.com.

 10. Use Social sites safely

 Social sites are fun… and risky.
 Though they are meant to share information, share only as much as is necessary.
-Oversharing can lead to burglary, identity thefts, negative promotions etc. Keep your mind in control while having fun on such sites.
+Oversharing can lead to burglary, identity thefts, negative promotions, etc. Keep your mind in control while having fun on such sites.
 Use decent language.
-Try to avoid social sites when emotional so that you do not post anything that may make you regret later.
-Remember that people lookup for you on social sites when they need information about you.
-So you should be careful how you project yourself there.
+Try to avoid social sites when emotional so that you do not post anything that may make you regret it later.
+Remember that people look up for you on social sites when they need information about you.
+So you should be careful about how you project yourself there.

-Now read: 5 health issues, every over 40 computer user should be aware of.
+Now read: 5 health issues, every over 40 computer users should be aware of.